 In 2009, an official European Political Program, based on the vision document was accepted by the General Assembly.
 In 2010 the ECPM was granted an official status at the European level by the European Parliament.
 This official recognition means that the ECPM will receive funding from the European Parliament.
 This funding entitles the ECPM to grow into an even larger forum for Christian-democratic parties and politicians.
 With the official status and the funding from Brussels the ECPM aims to become more visible in European politics and to become active in the European political debates.

-Furthermore an independent Research Institute of ECPM, the Christian Political Foundation for Europe (CPFE, formerly ECPF) was founded in 2010 and has been recognized by the European Parliament since 2011.
-The CPFE consists of think-tanks and NGOs from all over Europe working at the crossroads of Christian faith, society and politics.
+Furthermore an independent Research Institute of ECPM, Sallux (formerly the Christian Political Foundation for Europe, CPFE) was founded in 2010 and has been recognized by the European Parliament since 2011.
+Sallux consists of think-tanks and NGOs from all over Europe working at the crossroads of Christian faith, society and politics.